phoenix-meadowlark/torch-rl-tutorials/vanilla-policy-gradient/README.md

 ## The class APIs

 I decided to represent the algorithm by two classes: a `PolicyGradientAgent`, and a `CategoricalPolicyNetwork`.
 To use the algorithm, one only needs to interact with the `PolicyGradientAgent` class as the `CategoricalPolicyNetwork` is handled by the agent.
+Understanding both is necessary for understanding how policy gradient optimization is implemented however.

 The `PolicyGradientAgent` is initialized with with the environment state and action sizes, along with optional hyperparameters.
 Learning is performed in a loop with the environment by asking the agent to act at each step via `agent.act(state)`, and storing the results of that action via `agent.remember(action, state, reward, done)`.
 After training, (or before if you like), you can have the agent act without learning by simply calling `agent.act` without calling `agent.remember`.